 If you have an AIP attack, your doctor will determine the best course of treatment.
 For a mild attack (mild pain, no vomiting, no paralysis, no abnormally low blood sodium level, no seizures), your doctor will consider an appropriate trial of carbohydrates.
 If your doctor suspects or confirms this therapy is not working, he or she may recommend you start PANHEMATIN.
 For a moderate to severe attack (severe or prolonged pain, persistent vomiting, and other serious symptoms), your doctor may begin PANHEMATIN treatment right away.

 You should know that AIP attacks may progress to the point where they cause irreversible nerve damage.
 The goal of treatment with PANHEMATIN is to help prevent an attack from reaching the critical stage of nerve breakdown.
 But PANHEMATIN cannot repair nerve damage that has already occurred.

 How do I take PANHEMATIN?

 PANHEMATIN is given through an IV needle into a large arm vein or a central venous catheter line.
-PANHEMATIN should not be given through small arm veins should not be used since vein inflammation has been reported.
-The infusion should be given over a period of at least 30 minutes.
+PANHEMATIN should not be given through small arm veins since vein inflammation has been reported.
+The hemin for injection should be given by infusion over a period of at least 30 minutes.